CENG502-Projects/CENG502-Spring2023/ErtenliOzdemir/README.md

     src="resources/Fig7.png">
   <figcaption>Figure 7: For the given performance curves, the behaviors are similar for step-based and probability-based approaches.
 The highest score is achieved when the probability-based variant is used. </figcaption>
 </figure>

-Fig. 7. compares our probabilistic switching method with the fixed duration switching.
-The probabilistic switching achieves a higher maximum return value but is noisier.

 # 4. Conclusion